Biography

 to help the sick, resulting in numerous miracles of

 healing.
-In his honor the custom of blessing and distributing the "Bread
+In his honor the custom of blessing and

 of Saint Nicholas" is